retune/festival-2018/_events/BlackBoxesforArtists-ShortTalks.md

     url: https://samim.io/

 intro: |
-  "My Artificial Muse" is a performance by Albert Barqué-Duran, Mario Klingemann and Marc Marzenit, premiered at Sónar+D (2017) and now in a World Tour, exploring how an Artificial Neural Network can collaborate with humans in the creative and artistic processes.
-What is a Muse?
-Who can be a Muse?
-Where can we find a Muse?
-Can a Muse be “artificial”?
-Do they need to be “physical”?
-Can a computer-generated Muse be as inspiring as a human-like one?
-By destroying the classic concept of a Muse, are we creating something better?
-The artistic fruit of Artificial Intelligence (Computational Creativity) is a growing area of research and is increasingly seeping into the public consciousness.
-We will discuss how to integrate Artificial Intelligence as a creative collaborator in artistic processes.

-  "Creative AI" covers the development of deep and reinforcement learning algorithms that expanded the range of technologies available to today’s artists and designers to include self-learning systems that are not only tools and techniques, but creative partners in their own right.
-With their help, artists can generate new texts, sounds and images based on their chosen data, explore questions of machine perception and imagine futures of human and machine co-existence.
-What are the new forms of storytelling, design and expression made possible with machine learning?
-How do these tools influence the artist?

-  The trained computer vision researcher Appu Shaji discusses in "Recording the Visual whether or not machines can help us capture a part of visual taste and identity.

-  With Albert Barqué-Duran, Appu Shaji (Mobius Labs) and Samim Winiger (samim.io).

-  Curated and moderated by Luba Elliott (co-curator of the Impakt Festival 2018 and Creative AI researcher)"
+With »Black Boxes for Artists: Short Talks« Albert Barqué-Duran, Samim Winiger and Appu Shaji will kick off the discussion on Creative AI.
+Albert Barqué Duran will introduce his Artificial Muse – a performance in collaboration with Mario Klingemann and Marc Marzenit, exploring how an Artificial Neural Network can collaborate with humans in the creative and artistic processes.
+Samim Winiger will cover the development of deep and reinforcement learning algorithms that expanded the range of technologies available to today’s artists and designers to include self-learning systems.
+The trained computer vision researcher Appu Shaji discusses in »Recording the Visual« whether or not machines can help us capture a part of visual taste and identity.
+Afterwards a short break the discussion continues in the Discussion Area complemented by Luba Elliott and Sofia Crespo.
+The short talks and the panel is organized in collaboration with Impakt Festival, Utrecht.

 outro: |